guiomenezes/Geek_Django/README.md

 # Geek_Django

-My Second Project from Geek Universisty using Django as Framework
+My Second Project from Geek University using Django as Framework